influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.15/introduction/installation.md

 - Paging File

 ### Configure an Output Plugin

 Both the [InfluxDB v1](/telegraf/v1.14/plugins/plugin-list/#influxdb) and [InfluxDB v2](/telegraf/v1.14/plugins/plugin-list/#influxdb_v2) output plugins are contained within the default `telegraf.conf` file.
 The InfluxDB v1 plugin is configured and the InfluxDB v2 plugin is commented out using the `#` symbol.

-Before you start the Telegraf agent, you'll need to complete the configuration one of these plugins to send data to InfluxDB.
+Before you start the Telegraf agent, you'll need to configure one of these plugins to send data to InfluxDB.
 Choose the appropriate plugin to configure based on the version of InfluxDB you'll be using.

 If you are not using InfluxDB v1, you need to comment it out by placing a `#` in front of the `[[outputs.influxdb]]` within the file.